SpektraSystems/Red-Hat-Modernize-Apps/01-moving-existing-apps.md

 ## Shutdown the application

-Before moving on, in the Terminal window from which you started JBoss EAP, type `CTRL-Z` to stop it.
-This command will stop the running process and send it to the background.
-To terminate the process, you need to do a `kill %1` from the terminal window.
+Before moving on, in the Terminal window from which you started JBoss EAP, type `CTRL-C` to stop and terminate the process.

 ## Deploy the monolith to OpenShift